GozdeEBaran/comp3123/Readme.md

 - Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments.

----
+--- Answer: As a simple answer, use the port from environment variables, but if there isn't one, use 8081 instead."
+We don't have to change your code for different environments.

 # Submission Guideline

 Process of creating a ZIP file, GitHub repository, and gathering screenshots as per your instructions.
 Here’s the step-by-step guide to complete the exercise:

 ### Step 1: Complete the Exercise

 1. **Understand the Node/Express/Routes Project:**

    - Open the provided exercise project.
    - Go through the source code and ensure all comments and instructions are followed carefully.

 2. **Fix Any Errors:**

    - Run the project locally and test it using Postman (or another tool).
    - If you encounter any errors, review the error messages and adjust the code accordingly.
 Ensure the API routes and responses are working properly.